 Anzo is a complete knowledge graph platform built on AnzoGraph, a high-performance graph OLAP engine.
-The platform leverages standards, including the W3C's RDF, OWL, SKOS, and SPARQL, to combine structured and unstructured enterprise metadata and data into knowledge graphs that can be explored, transformed, analyzed, and visualized with the included Hi-Res Analytics dashboard tool or third-party BI applications.
+Anzo is an open overlay platform that leverages standards, including the W3C's RDF, OWL, SKOS, and SPARQL standards, to combine structured and unstructured enterprise metadata and data into knowledge graphs that can be explored, transformed, analyzed, and visualized with the included Hi-Res Analytics dashboard tool or third-party BI applications.
 The Anzo platform integrates with your existing governance and security control policies and includes APIs for integration with other processes.
 The topics in this section introduce you to the platform and each of its components.

-Introduction to the Platform 7
+Introduction to the Platform Components 7

-Distributed Unstructured Overview 13
+Distributed Unstructured Overview 12

-AnzoGraph Architecture 19
+AnzoGraph Architecture 18

-Kubernetes Concepts 21
+Kubernetes Concepts 20